Florida Springs Day Trip Ideas

 If floating down a spring-fed river sounds like your ideal Florida day, Ichetucknee is hard to beat.
 The tubing experience is the headline, but the water clarity and forest setting make it feel far more special than a typical lazy river.
 It is a great choice for a summer day trip if you do not mind a bit of planning.

 This is also where the phrase day trip can get stretched.
-Depending on where you are staying, Ichetucknee may be better as a very early departure or part of a longer North Florida road trip.
+Depending on where you are staying, Ichetucknee may be better suited to a very early departure or as part of a longer North Florida road trip.
 It is worth it, but only if you are honest about the drive time.

 Gilchrist Blue Springs State Park